Ngā kanohi o te Poari

 Ron has led several major inquiries and reviews in Aotearoa New Zealand and Australia, in patient safety and quality, medical regulation, veterans’ support, maternity care, aged care, mental health and the regulation of lawyers.
 He is the author of The Good Doctor: What Patients Want (2012).
 In his spare time, Ron enjoys off-road running, tramping and helping on a farm near Lake Waikaremoana.

-Tereki Stewart is the programme director at Te Kāhui Raraunga Charitable Trust, which was established in 2019 to lead action to realise the advocacy of the Data Iwi Leaders Group.
 Mr Stewart was previously the pouwhakahaere/senior manager, Te Ao Māori, Census, at Stats NZ, where he was responsible for leading a team to bring te ao Māori perspectives to the Census programme.
 From 2015 to 2020, he was the chief operating officer at the National Hauora Coalition.
-Mr Stewart is vice-president of the Waitakere Outrigger Canoe Association and has previously been a member of a number of district health board committees representing Ngāti Whātua.

-Rae Lamb has an extensive background in journalism and has worked as deputy commissioner in the office of the Health and Disability Commissioner and more recently, as aged care complaints commissioner for all of Australia.
-In early 2019, Rae returned to New Zealand and is now chief executive officer of Te Pou, a non-governmental organisation (NGO) focused on developing the mental health, addiction and disability workforce.
-Rae was a 2001–02 New Zealand Harkness Fellow and was a trustee on the international governing board for Cochrane.
+Rae Lamb has an extensive background in journalism, focusing on politics and health.
+She has also worked as Deputy Health and Disability Commissioner in New Zealand, and as the Aged Care Commissioner for Australia.
+In early 2019, Rae returned to New Zealand and became the chief executive officer of Te Pou and Blueprint for Learning, a non-governmental organisation (NGO) focused on developing the mental health, addiction and disability workforce for six years.
+More recently Rae has retired from full time work to concentrate on governance, projects and family.

 Shenagh Gleisner has had a diverse career as a manager of front line health services, a director of KPMG and a general manager in the Northern Regional Health Authority.
 She has held a range of senior positions in the core public service including at the State Services Commission, the chief executive of the Ministry of Women’s Affairs and the acting deputy chief executive of the Department of Labour.